1000 GIS Applications & Uses

 785. Refugee Camps – Capturing the movement patterns of refugees through time.
 (Refugee Patterns)

-786. Traditional Knowledge – Preserving cultural beliefs and its associated location in a spatial database.
+786. Traditional Knowledge – Preserving cultural beliefs and their associated location in a spatial database.

 787. Tapestry Segmentation – Dividing U.S. residential areas into 67 distinctive segments based on their socioeconomic and demographic composition—then further classifies the segments into LifeMode and Urbanization Groups.
 (Tapestry Segmentation)